Links on Android Authority may earn us a commission. Learn more.

 How is the battery life?

 Google boasts that you can get five hours of music playback or two and a half hours of talk time.
 In actuality, a 90-minute phone call will leave you with about 50% of your juice.
-Our standard 75dB battery test resulted in four hours and 44 minutes of charge, which lands just about in the average range.
+Our standard 75dB battery test resulted in four hours and 44 minutes of charge, which is close to the estimate and lands them just about in the average range for earbuds.

 The Pixel Buds A-Series charging case packs quick charging capabilities, with 15 minutes in the case offering up three hours of extra playback.
 We’ve already mentioned the USB-C charging, but you won’t find a wireless option to go with it.
 For that, you’ll have to splurge on the premium Pixel Buds.

 How does the Google Pixel Buds A-Series sound?

 In theory, the Pixel Buds A-Series should sound pretty good.
 However, they’re far too quiet with certain phones.
 In fact, the earbuds’ initial output is among the quietest we’ve ever tested.
 Our team at SoundGuys investigated the volume output issue and found that the earbuds require three volts to achieve adequate testing results.